Operational Excellence, Microsoft on AWS, Tech & Velocity: Writeup of AWS Summit Online EMEA

 The Summit’s Online Format

-Really impressed with the online content and format – keynotes plus 55 breakout sessions over 4 hours.
+I was really impressed with the online content and format - keynotes plus 55 breakout sessions over 4 hours.
 There was material aimed at IT managers, developers, devops, infosec, data scientists, and much more.
 Compared to previous summits, I missed the face-to-face conversations with AWS experts and those in the wider partner network and ecosystem.
 But I got to see a lot more of the sessions than normal!

 I see the videos of all the sessions are already available on-demand (via the original unique login link, used to access the live event) - I look forward to watching some of the parallel sessions that I missed.